ravthiru/springboot-parser-app/README.md

 -----------

 The `springboot-parser-app`, provides REST end-point for uploading transactions into postgres database.
-And Provides another endpoint for generating SummaryReport of the transaction in the Database,
+And provides another endpoint for generating SummaryReport for the transactions in the Database,

 There are 2 endpoints exposed by this app